 Lastly, 35-miles north of Grand Marais at the Canadian border, you’ll find Grand Portage and the tallest waterfall in Minnesota.
 This is an easy, paved hike along the Pigeon River to 130-foot High Falls.
 Also, there is Grand Portage National Monument, a reconstructed trading post of the late 1700s where you can learn about the area’s Ojibwe culture and the lives of the fur traders.
 Our kids loved this stop.
 They had staff in historical outfits, reenacting what life was like while educating you as you walked through the trading posts and large forts.
 Entrance to the Grand Portage National Monument was free with optional donations.

 Truly there are great things to do on the north shore year-round.
 We’ve taken our family in every season and it’s a completely different trip each time.
 The fall months for leaf viewing can be a spectacular road trip.
 The window for peak fall color on the north shore varies anywhere from mid-September to early-October, but can still be great outside of this window.
+Check out our Best Hikes To See North Shore MN Fall Colors if you’ll be there in the fall.
 In spring/winter trails can be muddy/icy so plan ahead with boots, hiking poles, and shoe/boot traction but there will be fewer crowds.
-In all seasons, the weather on the north shore can be volatile so always pack in layers and be ready for dramatic shifts in temperature whether you’re closer to the big lake or more inland.
+In all seasons, the weather on the north shore can be unpredictable so always pack in layers and be ready for dramatic shifts in temperature when you’re closer to the big lake or more inland.

 North Shore with kids or elders